Skip to content

 The Top Job Competition presented by GeoStar has been an integral part of the NY-GEO annual conference since its inception in 2015.
 Its objective is to highlight and recognize the incredible skill, talent, and creative imagination that exists in geothermal system designers and installers.

 A strong application will showcase exceptional geothermal heating and cooling project (s).
-They range from new construction, including affordable housing, to retrofitting existing homes with special requirements, historic or landmarked buildings, structures in dense urban environments, a municipal building, low-income housing, mixed-use buildings, a school and college dorms.
-These projects will dazzle and delight you in the breadth and depth of the applicability of geothermal heat pump technology by NY-GEO members.
+They range from new construction, including affordable housing, to retrofitting existing homes with special requirements, historic or landmarked buildings, structures in dense urban environments, municipal buildings, low-income housing, mixed-use buildings, and educational institutions.
+These projects will dazzle and delight you with the breadth and depth of the applicability of geothermal heat pump technology by NY-GEO members.

 To enter, please complete the form found at this LINK.